lsoft/Remote.Linq.ExpressionBatch/README.md

 # Remote.Linq.ExpressionBatch

 A demonstration of sending multiple Remote.Linq expressions per single network request.
-It is useful in case you cannot share a server's RDBMS transaction across few network requests (that's never a good idea, I guess).
+It is useful in case you need to execute multiple expressions per single transaction and you cannot share a server's RDBMS transaction across few network requests (that's never a good idea, I guess).
 It is based on [Remote.Linq](https://github.com/6bee/Remote.Linq) (v.7-alpha) and used protobuf for serialization.

 I suggest starting the study of the code from: